Updated July 2026 · Reviewed by a Form 5472 specialist

 Source: IRS Instructions for Form 5472, Parts IV–VI.
 Verified June 2026.

 Because forming and funding an LLC always involves moving money from the owner, virtually every foreign-owned single-member LLC has at least one reportable transactionin its first year.
-That is why the practical answer to “do I have to file?” is almost always yes — even funding the LLC counts.
+That is why the practical answer to “do I have to file?” is almost always yes.

 The LLC files a pro forma Form 1120.
-“Pro forma” means a shell return: you complete only the top identifying section — legal name, US address, EIN, and the date and state of formation — and write “Foreign-owned U.S. DE” across the top.
-You leave the income and tax sections blank, because a disregarded entity pays no entity-level income tax.
-IRS Form 5472 is attached to that pro forma 1120, and the two are mailed or faxed together as a single package.
+“Pro forma” means a shell return: you complete only the top identifying section — name, address, EIN, and the date and state of incorporation — and write “Foreign-owned U.S. DE” across the top.
+You do not complete the income or tax sections, because a disregarded entity pays no entity-level income tax.
+Form 5472 is stapled to that pro forma 1120, and the two are mailed or faxed together as a single package.

 The LLC also needs an EIN (Employer Identification Number) before it can file.
 A non-resident without a Social Security Number applies for the EIN with Form SS-4, by fax or mail.